epfl-ada/ada-2021-project-mahj/README.md

 - Does the clustering of media based on quotebank enable us to detect the groups owning them?
 - What are the best metrics to identify the group they belong to?
   * Based on the speakers: Does the membership of a media to a consortium influence the choice / importance of their speakers?
-  * Based on the quotes: Does the membership of a media to a consortium influence the choice / importance of topics or use of a specific term?
+  * Based on the quotes: Does the membership of a media to a consortium influence the choice / importance of the topics treated or the use of a specific term?